camunda/camunda-bpm-platform/webapps/README.md

 mvn jetty:run -Pdev-e2e
 ```

 Make sure that you terminate the server for development or use another port.
+You may configure the port the server runs on by passing the argument -Djetty.port=WHICH_PORT to the command line.

 To run the tests, call